-Students found to have committed the following offenses on school property, schoolsponsored transportation, or during a school-sponsored activity shall receive the most severe consequences provided in this policy which shall be mandatory suspension and expulsion, referral to appropriate counseling services, and referral to criminal prosecution for the local law enforcement agency.
+In addition, students found to have committed the following offenses on school property, school-sponsored transportation, or during a school-sponsored activity shall receive the most severe consequences provided in this policy which shall be mandatory suspension and expulsion, referral to appropriate counseling services, and may be referred to the local law enforcement agency for criminal prosecution.
 (See section on Workback.
 This provision is not available for some of the following offenses.)
-These offenses include:

-- Aggravated assault.

-- Arson or attempted arson.

-- Sexual battery (rape) or attempted sexual battery (rape).

-- Possession, display, use, sale, or transmission of a Class A weapon (p.
-44-45).

-- Homicide or attempted homicide.

-- Kidnapping or abduction.

-- Possession, use, or sale of any explosive propellant or destructive device.

-- Armed robbery or attempted armed robbery.

-- Aggravated battery.

-- Battery on School Board of Broward County employee.

-- Extortion.

-- Robbery or attempted robbery.

-- Threats to throw, project, place, or discharge a destructive device with intent to do bodily harm to any person or with intent to damage any property of any person.

-- Making a false report, with intent to deceive, mislead, or otherwise misinform a person, concerning the placing or planting of any bomb, dynamite, or other deadly explosive.

-- Battery on a law enforcement officer.
+These acts pose a serious threat to school safety and include:

+- Serious assault. - Arson or attempted arson. - Sexual battery (rape) or attempted sexual battery (rape). - Possessing, displaying, using, selling or transmitting of a Class A weapon (p.
+47). - Homicide. - Kidnapping or abduction. - Bringing, possessing using, or selling of any explosive propellant or destructive device. - Robbery or attempted robbery. - Armed robbery or attempted armed robbery. - Serious battery. - \Battery on School Broward of Broward County employee sports official, or other specified officials as listed in F.S.
+784.081. - \Battery on a law enforcement officer, firefighter, emergency medical care provider, and others as listed in F.S.
+784.07. - \Found, by a court, to have committed an assault on specified officials, or School Board employees or sports official.
+(F.S.
+784.081). - \Found, by a court, to have committed an assault on a law enforcement officer, firefighter, emergency medical care provider, etc., (F.S.
+784.07) - Extortion. - Threatening to throw, project, place, or discharge a destructive device that may cause bodily harm to any person or damage any property of any person. - Making a false report, concerning the placing or planting of any bomb, dynamite, or other deadly explosive.